whitneyburton/portfolios/templates/BEM3_template.md

 #### **Community Contribution Option**
 >* \<Link &/or blurb about the option you chose (blog post, lead a spike or posse, lightning talk, open source contribution or pair > 3 times)>
+I'm working on a blog post currently on the steps to take from development to production(setup, development, CI, Staging, Production).

 #### **Posse**
   >* \<Blurb about what you did with your posse over the module>
+  We played games as a team builder and had a mentor Q&A
   >* \<Your favorite thing about the posse experience>
+  I really enjoyed sitting in on the mentor Q&A
   >* \<How has your posse experience helped you grow as a professional?>
+  I was able to get my questions answered about the real world after Turing from the mentors
 #### **Playing a Part**

 > \<How else you've contributed to the community>